michaelmumenthaler/smallCryptoTicker/readme.md

 You can just add symbols in the symbols.json file while it is running and after a few seconds the newly added symbol will be awailable in the ticker.

-## How to use it
+# How to use it

-While the ticker is running you can quit it by pressing "Q" on your keyboard, to switch to the next symbol press the "F" key. \
+## Keyboard Shortcuts

 Note that the ticker must be in focus for the keys to work (click on it first).

+Q --> Close the window
+F --> Switch to the next symbol

 ## Will it steal my cryptos?